Where and How to Recycle

 I have a small desk-side recycling bin in my office or dorm.
 Is that being recycled?

-- Desk-side bins are not serviced by Building Services staff.
-Only items placed in the large single-stream blue toters and gray carts are being recycled.
-If you have a desk-side bin, it is your responsibility to dump those items directly in the toter.
+• Desk-side bins are not serviced by Building Services staff.
+Only items placed in the large single-stream recycling toters and gray carts are being recycled.
+If you have a desk-side bin, it is your responsibility to collect recyclables and then place those items directly into the recycling toter.

-- There are blue toters in almost all academic/office/residential buildings, but Duncan and LaFortune have high contamination levels due to food service locations, so they are not ideal spaces for recycling at this time.
+• There are recycling toters in almost all academic/office/residential buildings, but Duncan and LaFortune have high contamination levels due to multiple food service locations.
+Our office is working with Building Services to identify solutions to reduce contamination and bring recycling back to these locations.

-Why can’t I put cardboard in the blue toter?
+Why can’t I put cardboard in the recycling toter?

-- Cardboard, even if flattened, tends to take up too much space.
-If cardboard is included in the toter, then it might get challenging to add other materials.
+• Cardboard, even if flattened, tends to take up too much space.
+If cardboard is included in the toter, then there is reduced ability for other single-stream materials to be recycled, such as plastic, metal, and paper.

 How do I recycle batteries?